ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-09-oil-shock-week2-violent-monday.md

   - Trade Ideas
 ---

 Futures are indicating a gap lower at the open (S&P −2.0%, Nasdaq −2.3%, Dow −1,000+ pts) as WTI crude surges another 18% overnight to $107+.
-The Iran conflict is tightening its grip on Strait of Hormuz flows and the market is repricing a sustained energy supply shock — not a temporary one.
+The Iran conflict is tightening its grip on Strait of Hormuz flows and the market is repricing a sustained energy supply shock; not a temporary one.
 Last week's −92K NFP miss was the demand side of the stagflation equation; $107 oil is the supply side.
 Both are now confirmed.
 Positioning for volatility, not the dip.

 ## Pre-Market Snapshot | ~06:45 ET